sarbagyastha/youtube_player_flutter/README.md

 ## Limitation
 Since the plugin is based on platform views.
 This plugin requires Android API level 20 or greater.

-If you only want to target Android and need support for Android Kitkat or less, then you can use [youtube_player](https://pub.dartlang.org/packages/youtube_player).

 ## License